U.S. Coast Guard audio excerpt from the actual rescue case (unabridged audio here)

 TC3 Marshall at Group Port Angeles hears the mayday calls and continues to ask for the caller’s position.
 She calls the Group Duty Officer in his duty room and briefs him of the situation.

 Initially, The Group Duty Officer wonders if the call might be a hoax, but notifies the Group Operations Officer, CDR Raymond Miller, who is working late in his office.

 BM2 Bosley has now gathered this key information in a very short period: there is a sailing vessel that says it is at the entrance to the bar, it has begun taking on water, and the Coast Guard has lost communications with it.

 BM2 Bosley hits the search and rescue (SAR) alarm and pipes, “Ready boat crew lay to the ready boat!
 Sailboat on the bar taking on water.”

 He takes the SDO phone call off hold and says, “I’m heading for the door.”

 BM1 Placido replies to BM2 Bosley’s statement, “Call Master Chief [the OIC].
 I’m right behind you,” and gets in his car to drive back to the station.

 Later, BM1 Placido said that, “If I had known how bad the bar was, I would have told Bosley to wait until I could get to the station.”

 SA Wingo runs out of his barracks room with SN Miniken and down to the boat.

-Group Port Angeles watchstander TC3 Marshall passes that the Group has received more radio transmissions from a frantic woman who doesn’t understand Station QR’s instructions.
+Group Port Angeles watchstander TC3 Marshall passes that the Group has received more radio transmissions from a frantic woman who doesn’t understand Station Quillayute River’s instructions.